Skip to main content

-The integration has two parts.
+AI Agent integration has two parts:

 Setup

-The letsrunit plugin installs both the MCP server and the skill automatically.
+The Letsrunit plugin installs both the MCP server and the skill automatically.
 Run inside Claude Code:

 /plugin marketplace add letsrunit-hq/agent